ioki-mobility/SentryProguardGradlePlugin/README.md

 By default, you don't set the [Gradle property](https://docs.gradle.org/8.0.2/userguide/build_environment.html#sec:gradle_configuration_properties).
 In this case the plugin won't upload the mapping files.
 On your CI, however, you set the property and therefore the mapping file will be uploaded.

+**cliConfig**:

+This option is **not required** to be overridden or to be changed.
+By default, the plugin will download the version of the Sentry CLI bundled with the plugin and use it to upload the mapping file.
+However, if you want to use a custom version of the Sentry CLI and this would require to change the command to upload the mapping file, you can do so by overriding the `cliConfig` configuration.
+The `command` property can contain various placeholders like `${SentryCliConfig.PlaceHolder.CLI_FILE_PATH}` or `${SentryCliConfig.PlaceHolder.ORG}`.
+Those placeholders will be replaced by the plugin with the actual values before executing the command.

 ## How it works under the hood